What's Tested on the GMAT: Data Insights

 As with a Reading Comprehension passage, you do not need to absorb every bit of information on the graph to answer the questions.
 What you do need to do is get the gist of the graph and what it contains so that you can efficiently find the information you need.
 You will then read the question stem, view the answer choices, and use the information in the graph to select the correct answer.

-Graphics Interpretation questions feature many different types of graphs, including line graphs, scatter plots, Venn diagrams, and even geological timelines.
+Graphics Interpretation questions feature many different types of traditional and non-traditional graphs, such as line graphs, pie charts, scatter plots, Venn diagrams, and even geological timelines or organizational charts.

 Multi-Source Reasoning Questions on the GMAT